Skip to content

 DPS was able to quickly confirm each report as false through video surveillance review

-The incidents prompted DPS to bring in the FBI and coordinate with other universities on swatting protocols
+The incidents prompted DPS to bring in the FBI and local law enforcement to investigate who made the calls

 Outcome